 - Acting Solo or Combined

-The cost of lessons will be £12 per pupil per lesson, with a requirement to commit to lessons for the term (nine Saturdays, at a total cost of £108), with a five-week notice period to cancel.
+The cost of lessons will be £12 per pupil per lesson, with a requirement to commit to lessons for the term, with a five-week notice period to cancel.